THE KITCHEN CLUB MODEL

 Kitchen Clubs are for parents and pre-school children to cook, eat and play together.
 Once a week, in a community space with a kitchen, local parents are invited to work together with an experienced food professional to make a delicious lunch with fresh, seasonal ingredients.
 At the same time, a range creative play activities for children are organised in the same space.

-Sessions operate as drop-ins and there is no obligation to get involved.
+Sessions are informal, and there is no obligation to get involved.
 If parents want to simply stop by for a cup of tea, that’s ok.
-Parents who feel they can afford to are welcome to contribute up to £5, but for the majority of families Kitchen Club is free.

-Kitchen Clubs provide opportunities for informal, experiential learning, foster networks of accessible, local support and improve mental well-being.
+Kitchen Club provides opportunities for informal, experiential learning, foster networks of accessible, local support and improve mental well-being.
 Preparing and sharing food together makes it easier to establish new relationships and may be particularly attractive to families who cannot easily afford to eat well.
 It is also a great opportunity to develop social skills.

 Eating patterns established in early childhood influence health outcomes later in life, but children growing up in low income communities are less likely to eat well.
 Working through food therefore provides a great opportunity to encourage healthy eating.